 1. Slips made out for the purposes of section 86(2a), 87(5) or (6) or 144(2)(g) or clause 12, 15 or 17 of Schedule 1 shall be dealt with as provided in this Schedule.

-2. In this Schedule “ballot” means a hollow opaque sphere inside which a slip may be enclosed.
+2. In this Schedule ballot means a hollow opaque sphere inside which a slip may be enclosed.

 3. The Returning Officer shall place each of the slips in separate ballots of exact similarity, securely close the several ballots, deposit the several ballots in a ballot box, and securely fasten the ballot box.